Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 We have debunked the theory that `printf` is a normal function call.
 Then what is it?
 You will be unable to find a definition of `printf` in the binary, regardless of how hard you look.

 > :hear_no_evil:: how can I be sure `printf` is *actually* a part of libc?
-You're just some rando on the internet, not my teacher. :dizzy_face:
+You're some rando on the internet, not my teacher. :dizzy_face:
 >
 > Instructor: Spoken like a true skeptic.
 >